This webpage is a user's guide for CONDOR ``COnstrained, Non-linear, Direct,

 Programming(QP), Second Order Corrections steps (SOC), Constrained Step length

-merit function and Wolf condition, Active Set method for active
+computation using merit function and Wolf condition, Active Set method for active

 constraints identification, BFGS update, Multivariate Lagrange Polynomial Interpolation,